DataBinding

 Databinding for the RadDataBar control involves the correlation between the business logic/data, and the visualization of the control.

-RadDataBar will automatically update its size if the value it is bound to changes.
-For this to happen the underlying data context must implement the INotifyPropertyChanged interface.
+The bar size will automatically update if the data bound property in the model changes.
+To ensure that this works properly, the underlying data context must implement the INotifyPropertyChanged interface.

 public class Product